 The Best Spots for LGBTQ+ Nightlife in Washington DC

-Gay sports bars, karaoke parties, and so much more.
+Gay sports bars, karaoke parties, happy hour specials, and so much more.

-Despite the rainbow extending to more spaces throughout the District, gay bars will always be the most well-lit beacons for the DC queer community to let their hair down, perhaps for the first time ever.
-Here are the best bars and parties for a night of queer debauchery—from shirtless specials to ’90s dance parties and everything in between.
+So, from recent openings to tried-and-true favorites like Larry’s Lounge and Uproar, here are the best bars and parties for a night of queer debauchery—from shirtless specials to ’90s dance parties and everything in between.
 These are the spaces guaranteed not only to make everyone feel safe, but also to have a damn good time.

 U Street Corridor